THE BIG FOUR

 What is the Pallas Athena asteroid?

 Pallas, asteroid 2, is named for Pallas Athena, Greek goddess of wisdom, strategy, and crafts.
-In astrology it describes pattern recognition, strategic thinking, and the ability to counsel others, distinct from Mercury's general mental agility.
+In astrology it is used as a modern prompt for pattern recognition, strategic thinking, and counsel, distinct from Mercury's general mental agility.

 What does Pallas in Aquarius mean?